 Australian Shepherds are one of the most instantly recognizable dog breeds in the world.
 With their unique eyes and their copper or merle coats, you know one when you see one.

-They’re not just easily identified.
-They’re also a very popular breed to own, currently ranking number 16 out of 192 breeds in the American Kennel Club.
+The dog breed is not just easily identified.
+They’re also a highly intelligent and very popular breed to own, currently ranking number 16 out of 192 breeds in the American Kennel Club.

 What makes this dog such a standout?
-Here are 13 reasons it is.
+Here are 15 reasons.

 Despite their name, these dogs originated in Europe.

-It’s a crazy and fascinating story, but Australian Shepherds were actually first bred in Europe in the Pyrenees Mountains between France and Spain.
+It’s a crazy and fascinating story, but the Australian Shepherd was actually first bred in Europe in the Pyrenees Mountains between France and Spain.
 The Basque people, who were indigenous to that area, took the “Pyrenean Shepherd” with them when they migrated to Australia.

 Aussies crave companionship.
 They love their people and they are loyal to their people.
 When they’re left alone for long periods of time, they can become destructive because they are bored and miss their owners.
 Because of their extreme loyalty, they can also be very leery of strangers.